How to Spend Your FSA Balance

 Can I roll over my FSA balance to the next year?

 You might be eligible for a partial reimbursement or balance rollover if you have a carryover plan.
 Again, that depends on whether your employer opted for a carryover FSA instead of one with a grace period.
-Carryover plans beginning after December 31, 2012, may allow you to carry over (or be reimbursed for) up to $500 of unused funds to the following plan year.
+As of 2016, IRS rules may allow you to carry over (or be reimbursed for) up to $500 of unused funds to the following plan year.
 Check your plan for specifics as carryover amounts vary.
+The annual contribution maximum for FSA is currently $2,600.

 How can I prevent the year-end FSA scramble to spend?